OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/certificate.md

 - `certificate_data` (String, Sensitive) The encoded data of the certificate.
 - `name` (String) The name of this resource.
-- `password` (String, Sensitive) The password associated with this resource.

 ### Optional